Complications following surgery

 Bones usually heal without problems.

-Bones need to heal in a variety of situations including after a fracture, after an operation to fuse a joint or after an osteotomy (intentional operation to cut of a bone to improve its shape).
-However, some bones are prone to not healing either as a result of an injury or after an operation.
-If a bone fails to heal it is called a non union and if it heals in an abnormal position it is called a malunion.
+Some bones are prone to not healing either as a result of an injury or after an operation.
+If a bone fails to heal it is called a non union and if it heals in an abnormal position it is called a mal union.
 Non unions can be either painful or painless.
+If a painful non union it usually needs further intervention to get the bone to heal.

-If after a joint fusion operation, the bone does not heal and is painful they this may need further surgery.
-If a non union is painless it may be stable and not require intervention.
 Smoking is known to affect bone healing and should be stopped several moths before surgery if outcome is to be optimised.